Chioggia: Catholic churches

-Particularity of Surnames
+Particularity of surnames

 Chioggia represents an almost unique demographic case in Italy: the most common surname among the inhabitants of Chioggia is Zennaro, while the most common surnames of Sottomarina are Boscolo and Tiozzo.

-Because of the large number of people with the same surname, the comune officialized what is known as detto (popular nicknames used to distinguish the various branches of the same family).
-These "third names" are inserted in every official document, including a driving license and identity card.
+Because of the large number of people with the same surname, the comune officialized what is known as "detto" (popular nicknames used to distinguish the various branches of the same family).
+These "third names" are inserted in every official document, including the driving license and the identity card.